ThorpeJosh/truenas-zfs-unlock/README.md

 Unfortunately, by default Truenas stores ZFS dataset encryption keys on the boot drive.
 As the boot drive is physically located with all the encrypted drives the benefits of zfs encryption are undermined.

-To protect the data on your drives from unauthorised access during transporation or in the event of theft, keys cannot be stored locally on your Truenas server.
+To protect the data on your drives from unauthorised access during transportation or in the event of theft, keys cannot be stored locally on your Truenas server.

 ## Image variants
 ### Supported Architectures